T-Pau/Anykey/README.md

 Pressed directions and buttons are displayed inverted.

 Buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.
+This is not supported on Plus/4.

 ## Special Keys

-`Shift Lock` and the left `Shift` key appear as the same key to the computer and cannot be reliably distinguished on all computers.
+`Shift Lock` and the left `Shift` key, and on Plus/4 also the right `Shift` key, appear as the same key to the computer and cannot be reliably distinguished on all computers.
+On Plus/4, both `Control` keys also appear as the same key.

 The `Restore` key cannot be read directly.
 Anykey can detect when the key is pressed, but it can't detect for how long.